danielliao11/spring-microservice-boilerplate/README.md

 - [License](#license)
 - [Version History](#version)

-**spring-micro-services-boilerplate** is a boilerplate which is very helpful for java programmer and friendly to front end.
+**spring-microservices-boilerplate** is a boilerplate which is very helpful for java programmer and friendly to front end.

 And build with: